-Today’s report published by the Institute for Fiscal Studies, reveals that further education spending per student remains lower than in 2010 in real terms
+Today’s report, "2019 annual report on education spending in England", published by the Institute for Fiscal Studies, reveals that further education spending per student remains lower than in 2010 in real terms

 The extra £4.3 billion just committed for schools in England by 2022 will just about reverse the cuts of 8% in spending per pupil since 2009.
 Even so, an effective 13-year real-terms freeze will still represent an unprecedented period without growth.

 Meanwhile the 4% (£300 million) increase in spending per student on further education and sixth forms announced for next year will still leave them over £1 billion short of what they would need to fully reverse cuts since 2010.

 These are among the main findings of the second annual report on education spending in England, funded by the Nuffield Foundation, published Thursday 19 September 2019.

 Looking at other parts of the education system, they also find:

 - Early years spending has risen over time, but is increasingly skewed towards childcare for working parents, rather than support for low-income families.
 Spending on the latter has fallen from 45% to 27% of wider government spending on the early years.

 - Universities receive 5% less per full-time undergraduate student than they did in 2012, but 50% more than was the case in the mid 1990s.